Pete is dissatisfied with how his complaints about the way his mother’s care was funded were handled.

 In January 2013 they visited twice, but the assessment was never completed.
 That March, I contacted my mum’s MP.
 She has been fantastic.
 It was her that finally got an email saying they were unable to find out why my mum had not been assessed in 2010.
 After that I was also contacted by the CCG.
 However, the delays and obstruction continued.

 Eventually they did a new needs assessment in August 2013.
 Mum was granted help but they would only backdate the payments to that date, not my original request in 2010.

 Making a complaint to the NHS

 I contacted the Parliamentary and Health Service Ombudsman about the delays in assessing my Mum and my inability to get a response regarding backdating of my Mum's claim to the original time of application.
 They were pretty useless.
 They ignored my complaints about delays and said that they couldn't arbitrate on the backdating issue until the CCG had made a final decision.
 My complaint was that I could not get them to make a final decision!

 I think that they were just hoping that I would fade away and wait for my mum to die.
 That would save them a lot of trouble (and money).
 Governments over the years have banged on about how millions of pounds in benefits go unclaimed.
 Yet when you do try to claim benefits, such as Continuing Care, you have to fight for it."

 - If you are in a similar situation, see How to complain about an NHS assessment.

-- To find out more about the types of NHS care that are available and eligibility criteria, see Accessing NHS funding for care.
+- Accessing NHS funding: our article that explains about the types of NHS care that are available and eligibility criteria.